Litters, bred for service temperament and traits, expected in May and June

 Once we settled back in our home state of Washington we started a small hobby farm.
 We began with rabbit breeding and showing, which is where the name Featherburry was first used, as a name for our rabbitry.

 We later found ourselves being a rescue before rescues became so prevalent.
 Our neighborhood was a dumping ground for unwanted puppies.
-We would meet their needs and find their forever homes.
-We also began hiking and camping where the dogs also carried packs. **Which does require some knowledge and proper fitting to do so safely.**
+We would meet their needs and find their forever homes without ever asking for payment.
+We only asked for a loving, long term home.

 Baby with puppy.